[for PDF click here]

 - “I have set before thee an open door, and no man can shut it.”
 That’s the promise!

-- The door to His kingdom has been opened to the people of this church!
+- The door to His kingdom has been opened to the people of Philadelphia!
 Something holy and sanctifying must be going on with this group!

 Part of what God appreciates comes from His “in spite of” statement: In spite of weakness, they: